 After spending months in such a place, I had built my website to where it was making as much as $3000 USD per month.
 That would be enough to live in most places in the US.
 The problem is, though, I needed time to get there.
 This time I would not have had were I spending all my days working for someone else while in the US.
-Only through the freedom gained by this choice, and having every single hour of my days mine to use as I chose, could I build my site up to that point.
+Only through the freedom gained by this choice, and having every single hour of my days mine to use as I chose, to create my own anime movies, could I build my site up to that point.

 So the fine artist asked me why I didn't stay there and continue to do that?
 Well, that is another story.
 Maybe I'll write a book.

 Normally I would post something like this on my travel and adventure site, but that went down the same time as this site, and I don’t know that I ever want to get back into it again.
 I am trying to consolidate my efforts into one place and my work into one focused path.
 When I am not working, however, I love to travel, and last weekend, I went to The Shaolin Temple.